eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

-The good practice is to surround every key verbs of the DDS APIs with `try/catch` block to precisely locate issues when they occur.
+It is good practice to surround every key verbs of the DDS APIs with `try/catch` block to precisely locate issues when they occur.
 In this example one block is used to facilitate the programming model of the applications and improve their source code readability.

 ```
 dds::domain::DomainParticipant participant(domain::default_id());
 ```

-The dds participant is always attached to a specific dds domain.
-In the Hello World! example, it is part of the Default_Domain, the one specified in the xml deployment file that you have potentially be created ( i.e the one pointed `$CYCLONEDDS_URI`), please refers to section 1.6 for further details.
+The DDS participant is always attached to a specific DDS domain.
+In the Hello World! example, it is part of the Default_Domain, the one specified in the xml deployment file that you potentially created (i.e. the one pointing to `$CYCLONEDDS_URI`), please refer to section 1.6 for further details.

 Subsequently, create a subscriber attached to your participant.